slmaankhaan/todo_app/README.md

-# Project Description
+# Task Mangement Application

-This repo contains code for ToDo applicaion developed with python and pyramid framework.
+This repo contains code for Task Management applicaion developed with python and pyramid framework.